mah-di/dj-basic-blog/README.md

     method allowed: GET
     authorization: No
-    response: Details of a user
+    response: Returns details of a user
   </dd>
 </dl>